From NerdWallet Wealth Partners — a fiduciary RIA

 Who's behind your check

-A fiduciary RIA — backed by NerdWallet.
+A fiduciary RIA — NerdWallet Wealth Partners, LLC.

 A fiduciary is legally required to act in your interest.
 Many advisors aren't fiduciaries — they're brokers operating under the lower "suitability" standard.
 We are.
 That obligation is what makes a second opinion meaningful.